syseleven/golem-workshop/19-flux/README.md

 brew install fluxctl
 ````

-# fetch ssh pub key from flux and add it to github
+# fetch ssh pub key from flux and add it to the git repository

 ```
 fluxctl identity --k8s-fwd-ns flux-stage